Linear Algebra

 Isn't that neat?
 For identical reasoning, the y-coordinate of u-hat gives us the number where j-hat lands when projected onto the number-line-copy.

-So the entries of the 1x2 matrix describing the projection transformation are going to be the coordinates u-hat.
+So the entries of the 1x2 matrix describing the projection transformation are going to be the coordinates of u-hat.
 Computing this projection transformation for arbitrary vectors in space requires multiplying those vectors by this matrix.

 But of course, that matrix-vector multiplication process is computationally identical to a dot product with u-hat.